 Fonts, for example, need to be consistent from one visual to another.
 The same thing applies to focusing patterns, colors, and anything else that could be conveniently filed under “brand aesthetics”.
-But we’ll circle back to this later in the article, don’t you worry about that.

 Some things to consider before starting photo editing for social media